Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Where to get it

-Chinese nationals must obtain a 미혼증명서 (unmarried-status certificate, called 未婚证明 in Chinese) from a household registration notary office (公证处 / 공증처) in China.
+Chinese nationals must get a 미혼증명서 (unmarried-status certificate, called 未婚证明 in Chinese) from a household registration notary office (公证处 / 공증처) in China.
 This is not a document the Chinese Embassy in Seoul issues.

 The process in China: